Saint-Romain-sous-Gourdon

 Saint-Romain-sous-Gourdon ([sɛ̃ ʁɔmɛ̃ su ɡuʁdɔ̃], literally Saint-Romain under Gourdon) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

 It is 45 km south west of Chalon-sur-Saône, 25 km due south of Le Creusot and 6 km south east of Montceau-les-Mines.

+The commune is situated in a region with a diverse heritage, characterized by rolling hills and agricultural fields, which contribute to its scenic appeal.
+The local architecture and historic buildings reflect the traditional style of the region, adding to the village's quaint character.